trailofbits/manticore/README.md

 - **Execution Tracing**: Manticore records an instruction-level trace of execution for each generated input
 - **Programmatic Interface**: Manticore exposes programmatic access to its analysis engine via a Python API

-Manticore supports binaries of the following formats, operating systems, and architectures.
-It has been primarily used on binaries compiled from C and C++.
-Examples of practical manticore usage are also [on github](https://github.com/trailofbits/manticore-examples).
+Manticore can analyze the following types of programs:

-- OS/Formats: Linux ELF
+- Linux ELF binaries (x86, x86_64 and ARMv7)
-- Architectures: x86, x86_64, ARMv7, and Ethereum Virtual Machine (EVM)
+- Ethereum smart contracts (EVM bytecode) ([release announcement](https://github.com/trailofbits/manticore/releases/tag/0.1.6))

 ## Requirements

-Manticore is supported on Linux, and requires Python 2.7.
+Manticore is supported on Linux and requires Python 2.7.
 Ubuntu 16.04 is strongly recommended.
-Ethereum APIs which compile Solidity source code require the [`solc`](https://github.com/ethereum/solidity) program in your `$PATH`.
+Ethereum smart contract analysis requires the [`solc`](https://github.com/ethereum/solidity) program in your `$PATH`.

 ## Quick Start